fuzzybritches0/solarfidget/README-aaa.md

 ![fidget all wired up](./assets/images/aaa/fidget_all_wired_up.jpg)\
 *Pic.
 14: That looks about right.
 Maybe you can get those cables a bit shorter.
-It's a tight fit here, but it works.*
+It's a tight fit here, but it works.
+Fold them in carefully.*
 * * *

 #### 2.4.5.4 32 addressable LED strip